kampernet/magic/README.md

 magic
 =====

-A ridiculous PHP framework that is MDA/AOP/IoC like crazy like java Spring.
+A ridiculous PHP framework that is MDA/AOP/IoC.
 Everything you shouldn't do in PHP.